 In WR5, the NRE, the Source Balancing Authority and the Sink Balancing Authority that are parties to an RFI for Dynamic Transfer are instructed to agree on which of those entities will update the Dynamic Transfer profile.
 This ensures consistency.

-In the previous version of this WECC Criterion, parties were required to agree on a specific data source.
-That requirement (V2.1, WR2) was deleted in this version in favor of a mandate for a common data source included in NERC Standard BAL-005-1, Balancing Authority Control, effective date January 1, 2019.
+In earlier versions, parties were required to agree on a specific data source.
+That requirement (V2.1, WR2) was deleted in favor of a mandate for a common data source included in NERC Standard BAL-005-1, Balancing Authority Control, effective date January 1, 2019.
 If NERC Standards cease to contain that mandate, this document should be considered for update.
 (See BAL-005-1, Rationale section, Requirement R7 for more background.)

 WR5 does not supersede any other requirement in this section or any NERC Reliability Standard.
 The common data source of BAL-005-1 is not to be understood as superseding the maximum transmission allocation profile of the reliability limit profile established elsewhere in this section or peripheral NERC Standards.